Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 What makes Nuldam Space special and brings in even non-vegans is that you can write your future self a letter.

-For $3 USD, you get a post card and envelope set that you write in and seal with wax, and they’ll send it to you to you or someone else in one year (a few more months for mines!).
+For $3 USD, you get a post card and envelope set that you write in and seal with wax, and they’ll send it to you to you or someone else in one year.

 📍Apbbang Future Bakery (Ikseongdong)